-SUSTAINABILITY ACHIEVEMENTS
+SUSTAINABILITY

-One of the healthiest and most energy-efficient laboratory buildings in the world, Harvard's Science and Engineering Complex was certified by two international sustainable building programs-the International Living Future Institute (Materials, Beauty, and Equity Petals) and the U.S. Green Building Council (LEED Platinum)-and marks a major step toward Harvard's goal to be fossil fuel-free by 2050 and to reduce damage to human and ecosystem health.
+One of the world's healthiest and most energy-efficient lab buildings

+Harvard's Science and Engineering Complex was certified by two international sustainable building programs-the International Living Future Institute (Materials, Beauty, and Equity Petals) and the U.S. Green Building Council (LEED Platinum)-and marks a major step toward Harvard's goal to be fossil fuel-free by 2050 and to reduce damage to human and ecosystem health.